 Synergies with Local Industries

-The region’s strong oil and gas industry has the opportunity to be leveraged with geothermal energy, especially as focus is shifted to sustainability and providing greener sources of energy.
-Clean technology companies locating in Grande Prairie are able to benefit from the local business potential of deployment of clean technologies in Alberta’s oil & gas industry.
+The region’s strong oil and gas industry has the opportunity to be leveraged with geothermal energy, especially as the focus is shifted to sustainability and providing greener sources of energy.
+Clean technology companies located in Grande Prairie are able to benefit from the local business potential of deployment of clean technologies in Alberta’s oil & gas industry.